Zhemchuzhnykov/React/README.md

 ### Investment Calculator

 The calculator that dynamically calculates investment values based on your input.
 A user can specify an initial investment value, annual additional investment, annual interest rate, and duration of the investment in years.
 The app outputs the table in which each row includes the year of the investment, total value of the investment, interest earned during this year, total interest earned, and total invested capital.

+### Styling Demo Project

+Functionally, this project is a simple sign-in form with minimum functionality: validation of user inputs.
+For example, the label and input field will turn red if a user's input is not validated according to the validation rules set in the application.
+The whole idea about this project is showing up different approaches of styling a React app.
+You will find 8 branches, except for the master branch, in this project.
+Each branch is specifically responsible for a certain styling approach.